Debbie Buckner

-Debbie G. Buckner (born March 4, 1955) is an American politician who has served in the Georgia House of Representatives since 2003.
+Debbie Gignilliat Buckner (born March 4, 1955) is an American politician who has served in the Georgia House of Representatives since 2003.

 Buckner earned a Bachelor of Science in Health Science from Columbus State University and attended Georgia Southwestern College for postgraduate work and to earn a teaching certificate.
 She was the former director of community benefit at Columbus Regional Healthcare System, having previously worked for Doctors Hospital as the director of community relations and the Columbus Health Department as senior public health educator.

 Buckner and her husband have lived at Fielder's Mill, one of the oldest businesses in Talbot County and one of the state's last remaining operational grist mills.